-As we have noted in the past, one proxy commonly used to track performance of small and mid cap biotech is the XBI, an equal weighted index of biotech companies created in 2006.
+One proxy commonly used to track the performance of small and mid cap biotech is the XBI, an exchange traded fund created in 2006 that tracks an equal-weighted index of biotech companies.
 About 50% of this index consists of small cap names.
-If one plots the relative performance of the XBI versus the S&P 500 (shown in Figure 4, below), one can see that since inception, the XBI has outperformed the S&P 500, indicating that emerging biotech has historically been a sector offering better returns than the broader market.
-Over the past 15 years however, there have been short periods when the XBI has underperformed the S&P 500, shown by the red circles.
+If one plots the relative performance of the XBI versus the S&P 500 (shown below), one can see that since inception, the XBI has outperformed the S&P 500, indicating that emerging biotech has historically been a sector offering better returns than the broader market.
+Over the past 18 years, however, there have been short periods when the XBI has underperformed the S&P 500, shown by the red circles.
 Typically, these drawdown periods result in underperformance versus the S&P 500 of 30-45%.
-The most recent relative drawdown was 73%, making it the longest and largest drawdown of the XBI on both an absolute and relative basis.
+The most recent relative drawdown was 77%, making it the longest and largest drawdown of the XBI on both an absolute and relative basis.
 Prior drawdowns have been followed by periods of significant outperformance of the XBI versus the S&P 500, denoted by the green arrows on the graph, which usually results in the biotech index reclaiming prior outperformance highs.
-Encouragingly, a recovery from the recent relative drawdown started to take place in the second half of 2022, only to be cut short by the banking crisis in March.
-Our view is that the bank-related retracement is just a temporary setback in an eventual recovery over the next several months.
+We believe the relative performance drawdown of the XBI versus the S&P 500 has likely run its course, as shown by some indications of stabilisation in Figure 3 below over the past few months.
+We continue to expect small cap biotech to outperform the S&P 500 from current levels, just as it has rebounded historically.